Thompson Sampling in Function Spaces via Neural Operators: Neural operator Thompson sampling

-In \autoref{alg:nots}, we present the Neural Operator Thompson Sampling (NOTS) algorithm, designed to efficiently optimize a scalar functional of an unknown operator's output.
-The algorithm operates over \(\nIterations\) iterations.
-Each iteration begins with the random initialization of the parameters of a neural operator that serves as a surrogate model for the true unknown operator.
-At each iteration, this neural operator is trained by minimizing a regularized least-squares loss based on previously observed data, ensuring that the surrogate does not overfit to potentially noisy data.
-The next step involves selecting the input for querying the oracle by maximizing the value of the objective functional over the neural operator's predictions.
-Finally, the algorithm queries the oracle at the selected input and updates the dataset with the new observation.
-This process repeats for up to a given budget of $\nIterations$ iterations.
+In \autoref{alg:nots}, we present the Neural Operator Thompson Sampling (NOTS) algorithm for the optimization of problem-dependent functionals of black-box operators.
+The algorithm operates sequentially over \(\nIterations\) iterations similar to standard GP-TS (\autoref{alg:gpts}).
+To sample a realization from the neural operator posterior, each iteration begins with the random initialization of the parameters of a neural operator that serves as a surrogate model for the true unknown operator.
+At each iteration, the neural operator model is trained according to \autoref{sec:training}, minimizing a regularized least-squares loss based on the currently available data, yielding an approximate sample $\nnop_\iterIdx:=\nnop_{\parameters_\iterIdx}$ from the true operator posterior $p(\nnop_*|\dataset_{\iterIdx-1})$.
+The next step involves selecting the input for querying the oracle by maximizing the value of the objective functional $\objective$ over the neural operator's predictions $\nnop_\iterIdx(\infun)$.
+Finally, the algorithm runs the potentially expensive step of querying the true operator $\nnop_*$ with the selected input function $\infun_\iterIdx$, which may involve a complex simulation or physical experiment, and updates the dataset with the new (noisy) observation $\observation_\iterIdx$.
+This process repeats for up to $\nIterations$ iterations, producing a sequence of function-valued queries $\infun_\iterIdx$ that approximates the true optimum $\infun^*$ \eqref{eq:problem}.

+\paragraph{Computational cost.} Each iteration of NOTS incurs a linear computational cost of $\bigo(\iterIdx)$ due to the retraining of the neural operator model, which can be further reduced by use of minibatch stochastic gradient descent.
+The reinitialization with randomized weights followed by retraining is what ensures that we have a new approximate posterior sample for TS conditioned on the available data at every iteration.
+Compared to a more traditional GP-based approach, which applied to our setting would incur a $\bigo(\iterIdx^3)$ cost per step due to the inversion of a covariance matrix of $\iterIdx$ data points, we achieve a much more computationally efficient and scalable algorithm, despite the cost of retraining the model.

-\section{Theoretical Results}
+\section{Theoretical results}

 In this section, we establish the theoretical foundation of our proposed method.
-We show how the trained neural operator converges to a Gaussian process in the infinite-width limit through the use of the conjugate kernel, also known as NNGP kernel \citep{Neal1996, Daniely2017, Lee2018, Fan2020, Hu2021}.
-This allows us to extend existing for Gaussian process Thompson Sampling (GP-TS) \cite{Takeno2024} to our setting.
+We show how a randomly initialized neural operator approximates a GP in the infinite-width limit through the use of the conjugate kernel, also known as the NNGP kernel \citep{Neal1996, Daniely2017, Lee2018, Fan2020, Hu2021}, under certain assumptions.
+This allows us to extend existing results for GP Thompson Sampling (GP-TS) \cite{Takeno2024} to our setting.

-\subsection{Neural Operator Abstraction}
+\subsection{Neural operator abstraction}

 A neural operator models nonlinear operators \(\nnop:\infspace\to\outfspace\) between possibly infinite-dimensional function spaces \(\infspace\) and \(\outfspace\).
 Current results in NTK \citep{Jacot2018} and GP limits for neural networks \citep{Lee2019} do not immediately apply to this setting, as they rely on finite-dimensional domains.
 However, we can leverage an abstraction for neural operator architectures which sees their layers as maps over finite-dimensional inputs \citep{Nguyen2024}, which result from truncations to make the modeling problem tractable.